Elder Abuse Emerges From the Shadows of Public Consciousness

 - In 2008 Martin "Tony" Brown, 48, was sentenced to 24 years in prison for killing his 89-year-old grandfather in 2006.

 The victim-witness advocates may work on everything from trial preparation to helping someone find new housing.
 Higashi believes that their work has been critical to her office's success.
 "Having a good number of advocates and having them specialized and having them co-located is helpful," she said.

-and now have solid forensic studies to rely on.
+A number of factors are now converging that may improve the outlook for elder abuse.
+Prosecutors have won high-profile cases in Washington, D.C., and other cities.
+Law enforcement officers are becoming increasingly aware of the elder abuse problem and now have solid forensic studies to rely on.
 Moreover, the public is growing more aware of this previously hidden problem.

 "We have a window of opportunity like we've never had before with elder abuse," Shumar said.

 See "Prosecuting Elder Abuse Cases."